Using UK Cloud

-Deck 'Kanban' project management app.
+Three dots, then Deck - 'Kanban' project management app.

 The "Breadcrumbs" area.
 The path to the current folder will appear here - click a parent folder to jump back.
 If you can edit in the folder a (+) icon will appear to allow you to create or upload a new file or folder, otherwise the message shown in the screengrab above will be shown.